rlipsc/polymers/README.md

 **MouseButton**: Allows defining a size, text alignment, background and border options.
 Full access to the **RenderChar** entities is given so they may be edited.
 Generates event components such as **MouseButtonClicked** and **MouseButtonMouseOver** for systems to respond to.

-**DrawMouse**: Tag an entity with this component so that it's character is drawn at the mouse location.
+**DrawMouse**: Tag an entity with this component so that its character is drawn at the mouse location.

 ### Database